Ganga (goddess): Significance

 The Ganga is also called the Ganga Mata (Mother), and is revered in Hindu worship and culture, venerated for her forgiveness of sins and capacity to cleanse mankind.
 Unlike various other goddesses, she has no destructive or fearsome aspect, destructive though she might be as a river in nature.
 She is also a mother to other gods.

 Festivals

 Ganga Jayanti

 On this day, Ganga is regarded to have been reborn.
 According to legend, the goddess is regarded to have accidentally destroyed the hut of Sage Jahnu during her descent upon the earth.
 In retort, the sage drank the entirety of the river's water.
-At the request of Bhagiratha and Ganga herself, he released the river from his ear, and she earned the epithet Jahanvi.
+At the request of Bhagiratha and Ganga herself, he released the river from his ear, and she earned the epithet Jahnavi.
 Ganga Jayanti falls on the seventh day of the month of Vaishakha's first fortnight.

 Navaratri

 Ganga is worshipped during Navaratri as all the forms of Adishakti during the duration of the festivities.